estark37/estark37.github.io/_posts/2021-02-01-padding-partitioning-oracles-and-another-hot-take-on-pakes.md

 further cements my skepticism about the practicality of this attack.

-Don’t get me wrong: partitioning oracle attacks in aPAKEs are weaknesses that should be fixed.
-But, I do think they will remain confined to the world of theoretical attacks.
+Don’t get me wrong: partitioning oracle attacks in aPAKEs are weaknesses that should be fixed, and security experts should probably develop a set of best practices for implementors to follow to minimize susceptibility to such attacks.
+But, I do think these attacks will remain mostly confined to the theoretical world.
 Generally I predict partitioning oracle attacks will have significant practical impact, perhaps as much as padding oracle attacks, but I think that impact will come from settings other than aPAKEs.

-<small><i>Thanks to [Chris Palmer](https://noncombatant.org) for giving me
+<small><i>Thanks to [Chris Palmer](https://noncombatant.org) and [Jon
-feedback on an earlier version of this post.</i></small>
+Millican](https://twitter.com/jonmillican) for giving me feedback on an earlier version of this post.</i></small>

 [^1]: There could be some unlucky cases where the attack strategy doesn’t
     actually work.
 For example, suppose the original unpadded plaintext is 15